Samkth123/KTH-md/Growth/Session 6/Session 6 notes live - Funding Growth.md

 Festive decoration market has a 5% forecasted CAGR oncoming years and we expect to gain a share of it

-Proof of concept with increasing sales across the entire nordics
+Proof of concept with increasing sales across the entire nordics Partyhallen has had a stable increase in turnover growth last 5 years

 **THE investment case**
 Extreme scaleability through low cost infrastructure and the business model allows for easy deployment in Germany where the competition also is lower

+With an extra 200M, we can deploy the german online store and increase our margins through investments in infrastructure